flutter/website/src/content/app-architecture/cookbook/key-value-data.md

 }
 ```

-The `ThemeSwitchViewModel` implements a view model as described in the MVVM pattern.
-This view model contains the state of the ThemeSwitch widget, represented by the boolean variable _isDarkMode.
+The `ThemeSwitchViewModel` implements a view model
+as described in the MVVM pattern.
+This view model contains the state of the `ThemeSwitch` widget,
+represented by the boolean variable `_isDarkMode`.

-The view model uses the ThemeRepository to store and load the dark mode setting.
+The view model uses the `ThemeRepository`
+to store and load the dark mode setting.

-It contains two different Command actions: load, which loads the dark mode setting from the repository, and toggle, which switches the state between dark mode and light mode.
-It exposes the state through the isDarkMode getter.
+It contains two different Command actions:
+`load`, which loads the dark mode setting from the repository,
+and `toggle`, which switches the state between dark mode and light mode.
+It exposes the state through the `isDarkMode` getter.

-The _load method implements the load Command.
-This method calls ThemeRepository.isDarkMode to obtain the stored setting and calls notifyListeners to refresh the UI.
+The `_load` method implements the `load` Command.
+This method calls `ThemeRepository.isDarkMode`
+to obtain the stored setting and calls `notifyListeners()` to refresh the UI.

-The _toggle method implements the toggle Command.
-This method calls ThemeRepository.setDarkMode to store the new dark mode setting.
-As well, it changes the local state of _isDarkMode then calls notifyListeners to update the UI.
+The `_toggle` method implements the `toggle` Command.
+This method calls `ThemeRepository.setDarkMode`
+to store the new dark mode setting.
+As well, it changes the local state of `_isDarkMode`
+then calls `notifyListeners()` to update the UI.

 <?code-excerpt "lib/ui/theme_config/viewmodel/theme_switch_viewmodel.dart (ThemeSwitchViewModel)"?>
 ```dart